knupel/Rope/docs/revision.md

 > R_Shape
 > add function to add points, from float or list of vec points
 > add int id, by default is 0;
+> add function to get the ref point and point by argument x,y,z
+> add function clear() to clear the pts and ref_point list
+> move package from Costume to Mesh
+> Deprecated function add() to add_point() and add_points() because there is a problem with function add() from parent class Rope

 > R_Voronoi
 > add R_Voronoi, R_Delaunay_and_co adaptation from Toxiclib